Bruiserjoe/DOW2Injector/README.md

 - Allows you to use eight player maps in ffa gamemodes
 - Player slots are a bit janky on eight player solo ffa, go to team ffa and create them and go back to solo ffa and they should be filled

+Misc Fixes Patch
+- Removes the race stats dropdown in skirmish games, this prevents crash from new races
+- Has scaling patch written by RipleyTom (https://github.com/RipleyTom/rustpatch)